-As the lead agency, Region 6 Adult Education Department oversees and provides support to the 13 counties of the Gulf Coast Workforce Board/Houston-Galveston Area Council (HGAC) offering the following services:
+As the lead agency, Region 6 Adult Education Department oversees and provides support to the 14 providers of the Gulf Coast Workforce Board/Houston-Galveston Area Council (HGAC) offering the following services:

 ADULT BASIC EDUCATION CLASSES